FIFA Fan Festival: 2018, Russia

-For the 2018 FIFA World Cup in Russia, Fan Fests took place in Moscow, St. Petersburg, Kazan, Sochi, Volgograd, Nizhny Novgorod, Rostov on Don, Kaliningrad, Yekaterinburg, Samara, and Saransk.
+For the 2018 FIFA World Cup in Russia, Fan Fests took place in Moscow, Saint Petersburg, Kazan, Sochi, Volgograd, Nizhny Novgorod, Rostov-on-Don, Kaliningrad, Yekaterinburg, Samara, and Saransk.
 In November 2017, FIFA unveiled Russia national football team's record goalscorer Aleksandr Kerzhakov and French 1998 World Cup and Euro 2000 winner Marcel Desailly as ambassadors for Fan Fests of the 2018 Cup.

 According to FIFA, the Fan Fests attracted 7.7 million people, exceeding the numbers of the 2014 World Cup in Brazil by a quarter.
-The festivals at Sparrow Hills in Moscow and Konyushennaya Square in St. Petersburg exceeded 1 million participants each with 1.87 and 1.303 million fans, respectively.
+The festivals at Sparrow Hills in Moscow and Konyushennaya Square in Saint Petersburg exceeded 1 million participants each with 1.87 and 1.303 million fans, respectively.
 738 thousand people participated in Fan Fest in Kazan.
 Nizhny Novgorod, Samara, and Volgograd totaled 600 thousand each; followed by 500 thousand per Sochi and Rostov-on-Don, 400 thousand in Saransk, 385 thousand in Kaliningrad, and 310 thousand in Ekaterinburg.
 The Russia — Uruguay match alone attracted nearly half a million fans to Fan Festivals all over the country.
 The broadcast time for all the games totaled 917 hours and the event schedule for Fan Fests reached 323 hours.